ARE THERE POLAR BEARS IN ICELAND?

 Climate change which causes the melting of ice has facilitated to the increase of human-polar bear contact and conflict through these past years, as these bears go in search of food when hungry in the summer and tend to get drifted away on icebergs.
 Climate change has made polar bears occasional visitor to Iceland, even as this species is not a known native of Iceland, the presence of large drift ice has become a huge contributor to these visits.

-Increasing numbers of polar bears have been spotted to reach northern Iceland, as aforementioned through the last quarter of the 20th century, from their habitat identified as east Greenland.
-This species is totally dependent on ice for long term supply of their food and would only remain in Iceland if stranded, ordinarily; they won’t vacate their habitat.
+Increasing numbers of polar bears have been spotted reaching northern Iceland, as aforementioned through the last quarter of the 20th century, from their habitat identified as east Greenland.
+This species is totally dependent on ice for long-term supply of their food and would only remain in Iceland if stranded, ordinarily; they won’t vacate their habitat.

 There should, therefore, be adequate provision of response plans in Iceland for future spotting of polar bears.
 Some of this plan should include the capturing of the bear and airlifting or shipping back to Greenland, another is the capturing and transportation of the polar bear to a secure holding in Akureyri before being later transferred to a zoo.
 The polar bear can also be captured, transported to a holding facility in Akureyri and shipped or airlifted back to its home in Greenland.
 The killing of the polar bear should only serve as a last result if and when the bear serves as a threat to human lives or livestock.